-The Secret to Reading Poetry?
-First Dates - The Write Practice
+How to Read a Poem: One Secret To Unlock the Mystery

 Add up the clues and we find that Frost seems to believe there is some element of design to our lives, although we can’t always make sense of it (sound like a poem or first date?).

 If nothing else, we have pulled in close next to Frost and watched a vivid moment in nature.
-We don’t have to agree to share that moment.
+We don’t have to agree on the units of meaning to share that moment.

+There are no wrong answers—only those that you can defend from the text.
+If that sounds too clinical, then just read for the pure pleasure of words and forget looking for deeper meaning for a time.

 Go on, try it.
 Date a poem this week.